 What Is a 0% Intro APR Card?

-Not all 0% APR cards are created equal.
+Not all 0% intro APR cards are created equal.
 Here are the features that differentiate the best options:

 - Length of the intro period — The longer the better.
 Some cards offer intro periods well over a year on both purchases and balance transfers.